-PSE Officer: Deb Nickelson, President The SJISD : PSE Collective Bargaining Agreement is available via the Staff page of the district website at https://www.sjisd.wednet.edu/Page/200.
+The SJISD: PSE Collective Bargaining Agreement is available via the Staff page of the district website.

 CERTIFICATED PERSONNEL INFORMATION

 Contracts: Contracts for all certificated staff will be issued to reflect your salary schedule placement.
 Contracts reflect the official transcripts and verification of employment records on file in the District Office from the previous school year.
 Any additional credits obtained after that period will be updated in October and reflected retroactively in the October paycheck (If received by October 15).
 Certificated staff members are responsible for ensuring this data is sent by the appropriate university or school district in a timely fashion.
 If you have questions regarding your credits and experience currently on file, contact Human Resources.
 The contract reflects your placement on the salary schedule.